marcoguido/pocker/README.md

 the `docker` directory, in order for it to be left untouched and be consulted whenever needed.

 This approach creates a strong separation of concerns, which is good in order to keep everything as clean as possible.

+## Notes :warning_sign:
+At the moment, the repository has been tested on MacOS and all features are working.
+Linux support is complete, but shouldn't need the Docker-Sync utility, as Docker on Linux is already blazing fast.
+As of now Windows support is partial and could not work: we'll work on that in order to provide a service usable by every developer, disregard from which OS is in use.